celestiaorg/docs/docs/developers/build-modular.md

 ### Smart contracts

-[Taro testnet](https://tarotestnet.com/) is a dedicated EVM-compatible rollup that developerscan use to test and deploy smart contract applications.
+[Bubs testnet](https://bubstestnet.com/) is a dedicated EVM-compatible rollup that developerscan use to test and deploy smart contract applications.